McModknower/knowrob/README.md

 ### Ontologies

 KnowRob structures knowledge using ontologies.
-Ontologies are formal models of a domain that are used to describe the concepts in the domain and the relationships between them.
+Ontologies are (formal) models of a domain that are used to describe the concepts in the domain and the relationships between them.
-In KnowRob, ontologies are generally represented as RDF graphs using the RDFS and OWL vocabularies.
+In KnowRob, ontologies are usually represented as RDF knowledge graphs using the RDFS and OWL vocabularies.

 Ontologies are organized in a hierarchy where each ontology is a specialization of another ontology.
 A common distinction is made between foundational (or top-level) ontologies, domain ontologies,